"The Infantryman as Beast of Burden": Examining the Load Carried by Roman Legions, Wellington's 'Ros-Bifs' and the 'Tommies' of WWI

 Using this quote as its basis, this talk will present a travelogue through some of my favourite parts of the West of England, including Neolithic cysts and temples, Roman baths, Norman castles, deserted medieval villages, Tudor ships, Georgian spa culture and artifacts of the Industrial Age.

-Speakers: Marcus Burnham, Kate Burnham
+Marcus Burnham,

 Steam Traction 101